DhairyaKarna/CaseStudy/README.md

 - **Scalable Design**: Architected for multi-source data integration using AWS best practices.
 - **Distributed EC2 Instances**:
   - Machine Learning, NLP, Analysis, and Integration functionalities run on separate EC2 instances to optimize performance and modularity.
-  - A central script is provided to access these functionalities seamlessly.
+  - A central flask/script is provided for each instance to access these functionalities seamlessly.
 - **Data Handling**: Supports structured and unstructured data, integrated using SQLite.
 - **Authentication**: Secure access via user authentication.